dynamite-ready/movie-parser-cli/readme.md

 - `evaluate-images.py` - Takes a folder of image files, and will determine which of them are NSFW.
 It's based on ResNet50NSFW - https://github.com/emiliantolo/pytorch_nsfw_model

+You can find more information at - https://raskie.com/post/practical-ai-autodetecting-nsfw

 ## 1: Dependencies

 First and foremost, this is a Python repo, so you will need to install it if you don't already have it.
 The program(s) should build on both Python 2 & 3, but I would recommend version 3 - https://www.python.org/downloads/